operate-first/training/README.md

-# Operate First Training Hub
+# Operate First Training

-This repository is the content source for training content in the Operate First community.
+This repository is the content source for training content in the Operate First community hosted at FIXME.

 ### What do we mean "training content"?